GoogleCloudPlatform/cluster-health-scanner/README.md

 checks in parallel.

 - `health_checks.HC_NAME.blast_mode.blast_mode_enabled`:
-  either set to `"true"` or `"false"` to enable 'blast mode' (multiple health checks are launched in parallel on the cluster).
+  set to `"true"` or "false".
+If set to `"false"`, a failed health check will taint the corresponding node(s).
 - `health_checks.HC_NAME.blast_mode.BLAST_MODE_NUM_TESTS_LIMIT`:
   set to an integer specifying how many health checks can be launched simultaneously across the cluster.
 - `health_checks.HC_NAME.blast_mode.NODES_CHECKED_PER_TEST`: